zehraakucuk13w/Chat-App/README.md

 # ChatApp

-A simple and elegant Android messaging application built with Java and AI-powered chatbot using Google Gemini API.
+An elegant Android messaging application built with Java and AI-powered chatbot using Google Gemini API.

 ## Features